 Errors due to improved language conformance

-The Visual C++ compiler has continuously improved its conformance to the C++ standard over the years.
-Code that compiled in earlier versions of Visual C++ might fail to compile in Visual Studio 2017 because the compiler correctly flags an error that it previously ignored or explicitly allowed.
+The Microsoft Visual C++ compiler has continuously improved its conformance to the C++ standard over the years.
+Code that compiled in earlier versions might fail to compile in Visual Studio 2017 because the compiler correctly flags an error that it previously ignored or explicitly allowed.

 One example of a common compiler error you might see when upgrading is when a non-const argument is passed to a const parameter.
-Older versions of Visual C++ did not always flag this as an error.
+Older versions of the compiler did not always flag this as an error.
 For more information, see The compiler's more strict conversions.